I told my friend I’m interested in watching Kuzu no Honkai, and the first advice she gave me was: Don’t watch it in class.

 So far, I’m liking what I see.
 The art style is nice, the music is fitting, and the animation is very detailed.
-At least the voice acting is not some high-pitched annoying stuff.

 The story is as painful as a story of unrequited love can get.
 As Hanabi and Mugi find their feelings too difficult to handle, they use each other to escape into their own fantasies.
 There is no possibility of love between them, since their relationship will be over the moment one of them fall in love.
 They fulfill each other by doing what their crush will never do to them or let them do (AKA sexual stuff.)
 However, the sexual scenes are not just some hollow fanservice, since these scenes serve to reveal the character’s inner thoughts and desires.
 Can Kuzu no Honkai do without sex scenes?
 Yeah, it can tell the same story with only the kissing, but it won’t be called ‘Scum’s Wish’ if the characters didn’t think of each other as a tool of sexual relief.

 The first episode made a point of what the story would be like.
 If you don’t like the first episode, well, don’t watch the rest of the show.
-It gets worse.